akmal360/bamazon/README.md

 ### MySQL DB

 In order to run this application, you should have the MySQL database already set up on your machine.
-If you don't, visit the [MySQL installation page]
+Mysql workbanch i have used here

 ###  Interface